 Where New Plays & Musicals Begin Their Professional Journey

-CreateTheater® supports writers through the process of
+supporting writers and musical theatre writers through the process of

 Create → Develop → Produce.

-Whether you’re drafting your first scene or preparing for a New York showcase, we give you the artistic support, producing strategy, industry access, and professional community you need to bring your new work to life.
+Whether you’re drafting your first scene or preparing for a New York Showcase, we give you the artistic support, producing strategy, industry access, and professional community you need to bring your new work to life.

 Current Opportunities

-Writing Groups
+Production-Ready Writing Groups

-Musical Development Workshop
+Musical Theater Development Workshops

-New Works Festival
+CreateTheater New Works Festival Reading Series

 The Experts Theater Company (ETC)